AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-adobe-io-and-postman.md

 Now it's time to add the PRIVATE_KEY value to the Postman environment

-1. Extract the downloaded `config.zip` file which was generated in the previous exercise while creating the Adobe IO Project.
+1. Extract the downloaded `config.zip` file which was generated in the previous exercise while creating the Developer Console Project.
 This will have two files:
    * `private.key`
    * `certificate_pub.crt`
 1. Open the `private.key` file in a text editor and copy all the content available.